No matter what your product or service is or what business you’re in, your employees will have to deal with difficult customers.

 Why hasn’t the problem been solved?

 I noticed in my call review that our agents had really good product knowledge and they handled routine situations very well.
 They knew their stuff.
-Cleary, the training Cassandra had done prepared our employees well for routine situations.
+Clearly, the training Cassandra had done prepared our employees well for everyday situations.

 I asked Cassandra what training our employees had had on how to handle difficult customers.
 I did know that no training had been done in the 5 months I’d been on the job.
 Cassandra told me, “We don’t specifically train on difficult customers, but we do cover scenarios of the most commonly occurring problems.”What if I told you that most of the time, the way employees handle the problem actually is a bigger problem than the problem itself?
 I may have been wet behind the ears as a call center manager, but I was fresh out of graduate school and I knew how to research.